SL1dee36/Fire-Grasp/README.md

 ### Libraries Used
 - **cv2:** OpenCV library for image processing and video operations.
+- **scipy:** Provides algorithms for optimization, integration, interpolation, eigenvalue problems, algebraic equations, differential equations, statistics and many other classes of problems.
 - **numpy:** Library for handling arrays of data.
 - **pyautogui:** Library for automating GUI interactions.